J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Methodology

-We calculate light weighted metallicities and ages for a sub-sample of 171 GC candidates.
-This sub-sample consists of only GC candidates with measured magnitudes in all bands.
-Example of SEDs chosen randomly are presented in Figure \ref{fig:sed_example}.
-Each SED was fitted with the two codes described above to calculate the following properties, defined as in \cite{gd+21}:

 \begin{itemize} \item \emph{Total stellar mass ($M$)}: Total mass of the stellar population.
-It is calculated directly from the mass converted into stars according to the derived SFH of the GC, reported as \logMt.
+It is calculated directly from the mass converted into stars according to our solutions for the GC, reported as \logMt.

-{\item : Stellar mass of the stellar population at present.
-It is calculated from the mass converted into stars according to the derived SFH of the GC, taking into account the mass loss of the SSP owing to stellar evolution, reported as \logMl.}
+{\item \emph{Luminous stellar mass ($M_\star$)}: Stellar-mass of the stellar population at present.
+It is calculated from the mass converted into stars reduced by the mass lost by stars during their evolution}, reported as \logMl.

-{\item {\it Age of the stellar population}: We define the mass-weighted logarithmic age (hereafter mass-weighted age) following \citet[][eq.\,9]{cid-fernandes2013} as
+{\item \emph{Age of the stellar population}: We define the mass-weighted logarithmic age (hereafter mass-weighted age) following \citet[][eq.\,9]{cid-fernandes2013} as

 where $\mu_{tZ}$ is the fraction of mass of the base element with age $t$ and metallicity $Z$, reported as \mwa.
 Similarly, the light-weighted logarithmic age (hereafter light-weighted age) is defined as